trampgeek/moodle-qtype_coderunner/README.md

    number of
    statements and arguments for each function to 20 and 3 respectively.

- 1. **c\_full\_main_tests**.
-This is a rarely used special question type where students write global declarations (types, functions etc) and each test is a complete C main function that uses the student-supplied declarations.

  1. **matlab\_function**.
 This is the only supported matlab question type.
 It assumes